-Intake Diversion Protocols are also supported by the following research:

-Davidson, William S., Robin Redner, Craig H. Blakely, James G. Eristoff, and Christina M. Mitchell.
+Intake Diversion Protocols are also supported by the following research: Davidson, William S., Robin Redner, Craig H. Blakely, James G. Ernshoff, and Christina M. Mitchell.
 1987.
 "Diversion of Juvenile Offenders: An Experimental Comparison."
-Journal of Consulting and Clinical Psychology 55(1):68 -75., Smith, Emilie Phillips, Angela M. Wolf, Dan M. Cantillon, Oseela Thomas, William S. Davison.
+Journal of Consulting and Clinical Psychology 55(1):68 -75. , Smith, Emilie Phillips, Angela M. Wolf, Dan M. Cantillon, Oseela Thomas, William S. Davison.
 2004.
 "The Adolescent Diversion Project: 25 Years of Research on an Ecological Model of Intervention."
 Prevention & Intervention in the Community 27(2):29 -47.

-Truancy Intervention Program
+Truancy Intervention

-A probation officer is assigned as the truancy liaison to all local school districts.
-That officer participates in the School Attendance Review Board (SARB), School Attendance Mediation (SAM), Special Multi-Agency Resource Team (SMART), and Community Agencies United for Safe Schools and Safe Streets (CAUSSSS).
+Probation officers, acting as School Liaison Officers are assigned to all local school districts.
+Truancy referrals are now wrapped up in the SLO referrals.
+They participate in the School Attendance Review Board (SARB), School Attendance Mediation (SAM), Special Multi-Agency Resource Team (SMART), and Community Agencies United for Safe Schools and Safe Streets (CAUSSSS).
 From these sources as well as directly from the school's sites and districts the officer receives truancy referrals.
-They then work with the parents to gain their buy-in to develop a program that provides the resources needed specific to that family, to eliminate any barriers the family is facing that is seen as the cause of the minor's truancy.
+They then work with the parents to gain their buy-in to develop a program that provides the resources needed specific to that family to eliminate any barriers the family is facing that is seen as the cause of the minor's truancy.

 The program involves supporting the parent, while offering a full scope of services in a holistic approach.
 There is a schedule of rewards and sanctions for behavior that includes a variety of responses up to gift cards for positive behavior and truancy court for negative behavior, all the while providing the family with support and resources.
 All the groups mentioned above are collaborative stakeholder groups that engage in this program.
 The program has the full support of the school districts and Nevada County Office of Education.
-The officer assigned, does regular outreach to school staff to inform them of the program and benefits of the program.
+The officer assigned does regular outreach to school staff to inform them of the program and benefits of the program.
 School staff are committed to keeping youth in the most appropriate educational setting.
-Throughout the year, we monitor referrals and their trends.
+Throughout the year we monitor referrals and the trends of those referrals.
 At the end of the year, we use the data collected to determine at what level of intervention we start to see a correlation between the intervention and improved school attendance.

-It is believed and noted several critical elements that were necessary for effective programming: (1) parent/guardian involvement, (2) a continuum of services, to include meaningful incentives, consequences and support, (3) collaboration with community resources --including law enforcement, mental health services, mentoring and social services, (4) school administrative support and commitment to keeping youth in the educational mainstream, and (5) ongoing evaluation.
+It is believed and noted several critical elements are necessary for effective programming: (1) parent/guardian involvement, (2) a continuum of services, to include meaningful incentives, consequences and support, (3) collaboration with community resources --including law enforcement, mental health services, mentoring and social services, (4) school administrative support and commitment to keeping youth in the educational mainstream, and (5) ongoing evaluation.

-Truancy Intervention Protocols are also supported by the following research: The Colorado Foundation for Families and Children.
+Truancy Intervention Protocols are also supported by the following research:

+The Colorado Foundation for Families and Children.